EstDavid/Project-6_SupplyChain/README.md

+# Cacaco & Chocolate supply chain project

+This repository contains an Ethereum DApp the demonstrates a Supply Chain flow from the moment a cacao farmer harvests the beans, to the moment a consumer purchases the chocolate made with those beans.

+## Roles
+There are 4 different roles in this DApp, apart from the owner of the contract:
+- Farmer => A Farmer is able to harvest beans and provide the batch with the data of the Farm (Name, Information, Latitude and Longitude, as well as Notes about the bacth itself).
+After harvesting them, the Farmer is able to process them, pack them and then set a price and put them for sale.
+- Factory => A Factory is able to buy beans which are for sale, grind them, make chocolate and them ship the chocolate to a Distributor of their choice.
+- Distributor => A Distributor is able to receive chocolate, give it a brand of their choice and put it up for sale.
+- Consumer => A Consumer is able to purchase chocolate from a Distributor

 # Supply chain & data auditing

 This repository containts an Ethereum DApp that demonstrates a Supply Chain flow between a Seller and Buyer.
 The user story is similar to any commonly used supply chain process.
 A Seller can add items to the inventory system stored in the blockchain.
 A Buyer can purchase such items from the inventory system.
 Additionally a Seller can mark an item as Shipped, and similarly a Buyer can mark an item as Received.